bbauska/W3Cx-1of5-CSS.0x/README.md

 Users have to download Web documents over a network, CSS allows to style many elements with one rule, and many documents with one style sheet.

-CSS also had to be efficient in the sense that it doesn\'t take noticeably more time to display a document with a style sheet.
+CSS also had to be efficient in the sense that it doesn&#39;t take noticeably more time to display a document with a style sheet.

 We had to try and make CSS easy to maintain.

 Style may change, so they should not just be easy to write, but also easy to read and to modify.

-We wanted the language to be extensible: at the time HTML certainly wasn\'t finished yet and would probably not to be the only language on the Web, CSS itself also would not be complete right away.
+We wanted the language to be extensible: at the time HTML certainly wasn&#39;t finished yet and would probably not to be the only language on the Web, CSS itself also would not be complete right away.

 Maybe the most important characteristic of CSS is that it preserves the ability for the user to override or ignore the style of a document.

-We didn\'t see CSS as the final solution, certainly not the final solution for complex documents.
+We didn&#39;t see CSS as the final solution, certainly not the final solution for complex documents.

 Although, already in 1996 we also wrote down some ideas for how to add layout templates and columns to CSS.